seankross/the-unix-workbench/01-What-is-Unix.Rmd

 glowing text, furiously typing in commands and saying something like "Spike them!"
 Using the command line interface you enter lines of code into a shell (also called a console) and that code instructs your computer to perform a specific task.
+Throughout this book I may use the terms command line, shell, and console interchangeably.
+You'll learn about using the command line in the Command Line Basics chapter.

-Using a shell is a very direct and powerful way to manipulate a computer.
+The shell is a very direct and powerful way to manipulate a computer.
 You can produce wonderful creations that help thousands of people, or you can wreak havoc on yourself and on others.
 Like
 [Benjamin Parker](https://en.wikipedia.org/wiki/Uncle_Ben) once